Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

-Diffusion models expand on score matching by learning scores of data corrupted by white Gaussian noise for a range of different noise amplitudes, $\nabla_y U(y,t)$, with $y = x + \normal(0,t\Id)$.
-The evolution of the density $p(y|t)$ as $t$ increases is a diffusion process, and thus the corresponding energies increase in smoothness with $t$.
+Diffusion models expand on score matching by learning scores of data corrupted by white Gaussian noise for a range of different noise amplitudes, $-\nabla_y U(y,t)$, with $y = x + \normal(0,t\Id)$.
+The evolution of the density $p(y|t)$ as ``time'' (noise variance) $t$ increases is a diffusion process, and thus the corresponding energies increase in smoothness with $t$.
 This \emph{multiscale} family of scores can be used to draw high-quality samples from $p(x)$ using a reverse diffusion algorithm, which follows a trajectory of partial denoising steps \citep{song2019generative,song2020score,ho2020denoising,kadkhodaie2020solving}.
-In fact, the diffusion scores implicitly capture a density model of the data \citep{song2021maximum,kingma2013auto}: the relative energy levels between modes are encoded in the score at the time $t$ when they merge \citep{raya-ambrogioni2023spontaneous,biroli2024dynamical}.
-This density model can be evaluated in various ways, which all involve a tractable but costly integration of score divergences (or denoising errors) \emph{along time} \citep{song2020score,kong-ver-steeg-info-th-diffusion,skreta2024ito-density-estimation,karczewski2024diffusion-cartoonists}.
-Intuitively, diffusion provides a high-probability path between modes through space \emph{and time}, as visualized in \Cref{fig:single_vs_dual_sm}.
-Energy differences along time can then be retrieved by integrating the ``time score'' $\partial_t \energy(y,t)$ \citep{choi2022density}, which is implicitly determined from the diffusion equation \citep{song2020score,lai-ermon2023score-fokker-planck}.
+In fact, the diffusion scores implicitly capture a density model of the data \citep{song2021maximum,kingma2021variational-vdm}: the relative energy levels between modes, to which score matching at $t=0$ is blind \citep{zhang2022towards}, are encoded in the score at the time $t$ when they merge \citep{raya-ambrogioni2023spontaneous,biroli2024dynamical}.
+This implicit density model can be evaluated in various ways, which all involve a tractable but costly integration of score divergences (or denoising errors) \emph{as a function of time} \citep{song2020score,kong-ver-steeg-info-th-diffusion,skreta2024ito-density-estimation,karczewski2024diffusion-cartoonists}.
 See \Cref{app:density_evaluation_dm} for a more in-depth exposition.

-Here, we propose to learn the ``space-time'' energy landscape directly by matching \emph{both} space and time scores.
+Intuitively, diffusion models deal with multimodal distributions by providing a high-probability path between modes through space \emph{and time}, as visualized in the right panel of \Cref{fig:single_vs_dual_sm}.
+In other words, the \emph{joint} distribution $p(y,t)$ qualitatively has a connected support.
+This suggests that we may learn the joint ``space-time'' energy $U(y,t)$ by score matching on $(y,t)$.
+Specifically, the ``space score'' $-\nabla_y \energy(y,t)$ can be learned using a denoising objective, and the ``time score'' $-\partial_t \energy(y,t)$ \citep{choi2022density} can be learned using an analogous score matching objective.
+Matching \emph{both} space and time scores correctly constrains the energy levels across modes: the energy difference between two modes can be explicitly recovered by integrating the energy derivative along the red path in \Cref{fig:single_vs_dual_sm} (although we will not need to do so explicitly).